-- ► Recharge the on-board computer battery for at least 1 hour every 3 months. - ▶ Remove the on-board computer from its mount if the pedelec is not going to be used for up to four weeks.
-Store the on-board computer away safely in a dry environment at room temperature. - ► If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.
+- ▶ Store battery with at least 30% charge. - Remove the on-board computer from its mount if the pedelec is not going to be used for up to four weeks.
+Store the on-board computer away safely in a dry environment at room temperature.

+If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.